 What Can Employers do to Reduce Productivity Losses?

 First of all, it is essential that the workforce is advised of company policies relating to personal Internet use.
-Informing the staff about what is an acceptable level of personal Internet use and what constitutes unacceptable behaviour ensures everyone is aware of the rules.
+Informing the staff about what is an acceptable level of personal Internet use and what constitutes unacceptable behavior ensures everyone is aware of the rules.
 They must also be advised of the consequences of cyberloafing.

 The Journal of Psychosocial Research on Cyberspace study suggests “a worker’s perceived ability to take advantage of an employer is a key part of cyberloafing.”
 By increasing monitoring and making it clear that personal Internet use is being noted, it serves as a good deterrent.
 When personal Internet use reaches problem levels there should also be repercussions for the employees concerned.